 Example Sentences For ‘Curiosity Killed The Cat’

-- Josh and Jennifer have been acting strange around each other lately.
-I wanted to figure out what was going on between them, so I asked around, but a friend told me that curiosity killed the cat and I should just leave it alone.
+- Josh and Jennifer have been acting strange around each other lately, so I started asking around to see what was going on between them.
+However, a friend told me that curiosity killed the cat and I should just leave it alone.